Kkasi666/Unique/README.md

 3. I advise seting environment variable then use `quec (proName)` to run compiler and use `que (proByteCodeName)` to run VM.

-### 3. Try Compiler a unique code.
+### 2. Try Compiler a unique code.
 1. There is a unique code file is called `pro1.que` in `./testbench/test1`.
 2. `quec ./testbench/test1/pro1.1ue` to compile.
 3. `que pro1` to execute unique byte code.

 # More Language
 1. [中文简体](./doc/README_CN.md)
-2. Want to have other language please contact us.
+2. Please contact us if want to have other language.

 # More Info
 1. [updateLog](./doc/updateLog.md)